-Victoria has been instructed as a junior in some of the most high profile libel trials of recent years: Mitchell v NGN, Cruddas v Times Newspapers Ltd and Yeo v Times Newspapers Ltd. She secured an award of £200,000 damages for Nadhim Zahawi MP in his claim against Press TV.
-Current cases include:
+Victoria has been instructed as a junior in some of the most high profile libel trials: Mitchell v NGN, Cruddas v Times Newspapers Ltd and Yeo v Times Newspapers Ltd. She secured an award of £200,000 damages for Nadhim Zahawi MP in his claim against Press TV.
+Recent cases include acting (with Jonathan Barnes) for the claimants in the group litigation data breach claim against Morrisons, at trial, the Court of Appeal and in the Supreme Court, and striking out a breach of confidence claim (led by Justin Rushbrooke QC): Choudhrie v Choudhrie .
+Victoria also acted as junior counsel for Johnny Depp (pre-trial) in his libel claim against NGN Depp v NGN & Anr.

-Victoria’s defendant practice includes: sole counsel at trial for the successful defendant David v Hosany; acting for the defendant newspaper in Reid v (Newsquest Midlands South) Ltd; acting as junior Counsel for the successful defendant in Sobrinho v Impresa Publishing SA; acting as junior Counsel for the Evening Standard in a libel action brought by a former Conservative MP: Lait v Evening Standard Ltd at first instance and in the Court of Appeal; acting as sole counsel for the defendant in Buckley v Dalziel, the first case to establish that absolute privilege applies to police witness statements; and as sole counsel for the successful defendant in the abuse of process case: Williams v MGN Ltd .
+Victoria’s defendant practice includes: acting for the defendant credit agency in a meaning trial in which she successfully argued that the publication complained of was not defamatory Triaster v Dun & Bradstreet Ltd ; acting as junior for WADA in the libel claim brought by the footballer Mamadou Sakho: Sakho v WADA ; sole counsel at trial for the successful defendant in a libel claim David v Hosany; acting for the defendant newspaper in Reid v (Newsquest Midlands South) Ltd; acting as junior counsel for the successful defendant in Sobrinho v Impresa Publishing SA; acting as junior Counsel for the Evening Standard in a libel action brought by a former Conservative MP: Lait v Evening Standard Ltd at first instance and in the Court of Appeal; acting as sole counsel for the defendant in Buckley v Dalziel, the first case to establish that absolute privilege applies to police witness statements; and as sole counsel for the successful defendant in the abuse of process case: Williams v MGN Ltd .
 She has successfully struck out numerous libel claims on behalf of her clients and also regularly advises on practical steps online publishers can take to minimise their potential liability.

 In addition to her defamation practice, Victoria regularly acts for and advises individuals and companies who are the victims of online campaigns of harassment.
-She was recently successful in obtaining a final injunction for a school whose pupils had been targeted via an “anonymous” Facebook page.
+She was recently successful in obtaining substantial damages and an injunction for the claimants following trial, in relation to a persistent twitter campaign against two solicitors.

 Victoria has developed a particular speciality in Norwich Pharmacal applications.
 She also advises on related issues under the Data Protection Act 1998.